-Both Serbia and Croatia wield outsized influence in the Bosnian political sphere through their respective proxies; the Dodik government, in the case of Serbia, and the HDZ-BiH, in the case of Croatia.
-Two other foreign governments, Russia, and Turkey, have offered support to preferred candidates.
-Religious leaders are influential in all three ethnic communities.
+Both Serbia and Croatia wield outsized influence in the Bosnian political sphere through their respective local allies, the SNSD and the HDZ-BiH.
+Two other foreign states, Russia and Turkey, have offered support to preferred parties and candidates.

 B4.
 Do various segments of the population (including ethnic, religious, gender, LGBT, and other relevant groups) have full political rights and electoral opportunities?
 2 / 4

 Political rights in BiH are in large part contingent on one’s ethnic background and place of residence.
-Ethnic minorities including Jewish and Roma Bosnians are constitutionally barred from the presidency and from membership in the House of Peoples, despite the European Court of Human Rights rulings against those provisions.
+Ethnic minorities including Jews and Roma are constitutionally barred from the presidency and from membership in the House of Peoples, despite the European Court of Human Rights rulings against those provisions.
 Serbs who live in the Federation and Croats and Bosniaks who live in the RS are also excluded from the presidency.
-Bosnian Croats argue that their rights to representation are violated by electoral laws allowing non-Croats a significant voice in the selection of the Croat member of the presidency and Croat members of the House of Peoples, contributing to the ongoing legal dispute over the Federation’s House of Peoples.
+Some Croats argue that their rights to representation are violated by electoral laws allowing non-Croats a significant voice in the selection of the Croat member of the presidency and Croat members of the House of Peoples, contributing to the ongoing legal dispute over the Federation’s House of Peoples.
 Women are underrepresented in politics and government.
 Nine women won seats in the House of Representatives in 2018.

 C. FUNCTIONING OF GOVERNMENT: 4 / 12